-Infill and extension ground gravity survey work was completed by MWH Geo-Surveys Ltd. of Vernon, BC, at the beginning of the program.
-A radon survey was also performed by RadonEx Ltd. to augment data collected in 2014.

-On March 10, 2015, the Company released the results of the winter 2015 diamond drilling program.
-The drilling consisted of 1,850 metres in 17 holes (ML15-032 to ML15-048).
-Drilling was focused on geophysical features in the northern part of the property, around and west of Skull Lake; integrated targets based on gravity, EM and magnetic features were tested.
+- Radon surveys were performed by RadonEx Ltd. in 2014 and 2015; - Infill and extension ground gravity survey work was completed by MWH Geo-Surveys Ltd. of Vernon, BC, in 2015; - In 2015, ALX completed a drilling program consisting of 1,850 metres in 17 holes (ML15-032 to ML15-048).
+Drilling was focused on geophysical features in the northern part of the property, around and west of Skull Lake.
 An expansive historical radon anomaly and scattered high-grade uraniferous boulders are located immediately to the south and west of the area tested.
+No significant radioactivity was intersected during the drilling program.